tpwst/clim-clam/README.md

 * Adjust for multiple nodes
 * Sparkfun lib has trouble detecting failed bme init - when it fails it just hangs (no way to send further output...need to figure out work around)

+### To remember

+* when programming/flashing the hex files to the m0, put it into bootloader mode (causes my machine to shutdown unexpectedly...)

 ### Images
 #### (Don't look at the flux residue)